dkwik/digital-garden/my-digital-garden/content/03-evergreen/development/we are all 'ritualistic' people.md

 System 1 thinking is our habitual, ritualistic brain function.
 We use it to quicken our thinking - which is useful if we are met with a truck hurling down towards us and we need to think, but also dangerous as it makes us susceptible to doomscrolling on Tiktok.

 Why do I want to be reflective about this?
 Our rituals shape us into who we are.
-We often think we are 'thinking things', but we are really actually creatures of habit. [[We are shaped less by how we think, but what we do]].
+We often think we are 'thinking things', but we are really actually creatures of habit. [[we are shaped less by how we think, but what we do]].